Mature Masculine

 Living with the Rigid Romeo Shadow

 The Rigid Romeo shadow emerges when attachment feels threatened, when freedom seems dangerous, when play feels like betrayal of love.
-The mature Infinite Player pauses to ask: "What am I afraid of losing?
+The Mature Infinite Player pauses to ask: "What am I afraid of losing?
 How can I devote and stay playful?"

 "Love does not consist of gazing at each other, but in looking outward together in the same direction."